 Each business function and process should be placed in one of these categories so that management can determine applicable solutions to ensure timely recovery of operations.

 Many organizations tend to deploy expensive monolithic technology solutions for high availability and business continuity.
 Our experience has shown that this approach, while providing the least amount of downtime for all systems, also drives costs to a point where most institutions cannot afford it.
 The Jack Henry & Associates and IT-Lifeline partnership provides three main benefits to help banks and credit unions tackle the challenges of managing a compliant disaster preparedness and recovery solution.

 1) Focus exclusively on banks and credit unions.
 The disaster preparedness and recovery solutions are designed to meet the regulatory and business demands of banks and credit unions.
 Jack Henry & Associates was founded in 1976 as a provider of core information processing solutions for community banks.
 IT-Lifeline began serving banks and credit unions in 2002.
-Combined we have over 48 years supporting the financial industry and have a deep knowledge of their application, processes, and functions.
+We have more 48 years combined supporting the financial industry and have a deep knowledge of their application, processes and functions.